agouy/straf/docs/forensic_parameters.md

 ### Random match probability (PM)

-The __Random match probability__, or probability of matching (PM), is defined as the probability of observing a random match between two individuals.
+The __Random match probability__, or probability of matching (PM), is defined as the probability of observing a random match between two unrelated individuals.

 __Formula__